xibarrasoria/NGS_2021_AS/docs/source/setup.rst

 Setup
 =====

-The life of the bioinformatician is not easy as some may thing.
-Big part of the time they are trying to install sofware and reproduce other researcher methods.
-In this section you will download all the software and necessary to data to conduct alternative splicing analysis using RNA-seq.
+The life of the bioinformatician is not easy as some may think.
+A big part of the time they are trying to install software and reproduce other researcher methods.
+In this section, you will download all the software and necessary to data to conduct alternative splicing analysis using RNA-seq.
 To start with this project its necessary to acquire all the software and the data.
 The following steps will enable us to do this.

 Installing Conda